harness/terraform-provider-harness/docs/resources/platform_gitops_cluster.md

 Optional:

 - `ca_data` (String) CA data holds PEM-encoded bytes (typically read from a root certificates bundle).
 Use this if you are using self-signed certificates.
 CAData takes precedence over CAFile.
+The value should be base64 encoded.
 - `cert_data` (String) Certificate data holds PEM-encoded bytes (typically read from a client certificate file).
 CertData takes precedence over CertFile.
 Use this if you are using mTLS.
+The value should be base64 encoded.
 - `insecure` (Boolean) Indicates if the TLS connection to the cluster should be insecure.
 - `key_data` (String) Key data holds PEM-encoded bytes (typically read from a client certificate key file).
 KeyData takes precedence over KeyFile.
 Use this if you are using mTLS.
+The value should be base64 encoded.
 - `server_name` (String) Server name for SNI in the client to check server certificates against.
 If ServerName is empty, the hostname used to contact the server is used.